stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 Kubernetes can do, users still need to integrate other components like networking, ingress and load balancing, storage, monitoring, logging, and more.
 Red Hat OpenShift offers these components with Kubernetes at their core because—by itself— Kubernetes is not enough.

-OpenShift Origin (a.k.a.
-OKD) is an open source container application platform (developed by Red Hat), based upon Kubernetes (developed by Google) and Docker.

 The Community Distribution of Kubernetes that powers Red Hat OpenShift